root-project/web/manual/integrate_root_into_my_cmake_project/index.md

 # CMakeLists.txt for the "event" package.
 It creates a library with a dictionary and a main program.
 # If ROOT is not installed in a default system location you need to tell CMake where to find it.
 # Sourcing `thisroot.sh` already sets the required environment variables.
-# Otherwise, you'll have to tell cmake where to look for ROOT,
+# Otherwise, you'll have to tell the build system where to look for ROOT,
-# e.g. by passing `-DCMAKE_PREFIX_PATH="/path/to/root/installation` at configuration time
+# e.g. by passing `-DROOT_DIR="/path/to/root/installation` at cmake configuration time.

 cmake_minimum_required(VERSION 3.0 FATAL_ERROR)
 project(event)